AmigaMaster/Simple-Game-Solutions/solutions/K/Kathy Rain 2 - Soothsayer-EN.md

   - USE assembled clues
     - **Riddle:** "1011" means
       - >**ACHIEVEMENT:** Woof woof
-        >- ENTER "dog case" in the text prompt
+        >- ENTER "dog case" in the text prompt (Look on page 1 of the manual) (German: "Hundesituation")
       - First question is the meaning of "1011"
         - The morse code contains numbers from 1 to 26
         - There is no 0, so is has to be a 10, so it may be "10 11" (JK) or "10 1 1" (JAA)